Ultiminer/FGE/README.md

 ## What is FGE
 * It is a 2D graphics library that can be used for games, guis and applications
 * It is a small wrapper around OpenGL and allows you to easily interopt with the graphics card
-* It is really simple to include into any existing projects, because its header only
+* It is really simple to include into any existing projects, because its header only (provides no extra linking overhead)
 * It has a very small byte-size, because I only use SimpleOpenGlLoader and stb_image as external libraries
 ## Version Info
 * I switched from GLAD to SimpleOpenGlLoader, since I wanted to make this library header-only for simpler use